-Summary: To create an arrow, click the arrow button and drag the arrow in the diagram, or just write the source code in the editor.
+Summary: To create an inheritance arrow, click the arrow button and drag the arrow in the diagram, or just write the source code in the editor; "uses" dependency arrows are generated from the source code.

 The class diagram shows dependencies between classes in the form of arrows.
-Inheritance relations ("extends" or "implements") are shown as arrows with a hollow arrow head; "uses" relations are shown as dashed arrows with an open head.
+Inheritance relationships ("extends" or "implements") are shown as arrows with a hollow arrow head; "uses" relationships are shown as dashed arrows with an open head.